-My diverse experience coupled with my innate urge to create has made me a well-rounded communications professional.
-When they're used the right way, I believe that words are the most powerful thing in the world; they can start a revolution, stop a war, change perspective, sell an idea, or save someone's life.
+My innate urge to create, my overactive imagination and my attention to detail have made it impossible to pursue any other path.
+For as long as I can manage, or until my fingers stop working, I want to help people find their voice, their brand, and their own little piece of magic.
+When they're used the right way, I believe that words are the most powerful thing in the world; they can start a revolution, stop a war, change perspective, sell an idea, or even save a life.

 Albert Powvorznik, President of the Upper Falls Improvement Committee, has lived in Ticonderoga his entire life.
 The 77-year-old man wants the town to be as beautiful and as busy as possible, which he thinks can happen with a few changes, starting with the removal of the "B-Mill Dam."